Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Al Habtoor Polo Resort

-Check into Al Habtoor Polo Resort in Dubai, which is offering deluxe rooms with breakfast for two at Andalucia Restaurant from Dh1,060 per night.
+Al Habtoor Polo Resort is offering deluxe rooms with breakfast for two at Andalucia Restaurant from Dh1,060 per night.

 The deal, running over Eid Al Fitr, also includes early check-in from 11am and late check-out at 4pm, and an upgrade to a junior or executive Suite (subject to availability).